Ripening Fruitfully

 Wouldn't it be great to live in one of those cultures where the older you get, the more revered you are?
 Where the closer your boobs get to your belly button, the more respect you enjoy?
 Where you just can't wait to get big, floppy ears and wrinkles deep enough to hide an armadillo?
 Until that fine day arrives for us, here are some ways to find harmony with our aging — at least the hair part.

 The changes hair goes through as we ripen can sometimes be frustrating.
-For some of us it feels like it's been reduced to a wilted, dried out, hay-like substance birds want.
-For others, more like the perfect material for scrubbing dishes.
+For some of us it feels like it's been reduced to a wilted, dried out, hay-like substance birds want, for others, more like the perfect material for scrubbing dishes.
 Typically though, “seasoned” locks are losing moisture and oils, and hence, elasticity.
 Good quality shampoo and conditioner, that's what we need.
 Some people think one shampoo is as good as another.
 I shall restrain myself from launching into a rant that will feel good for only one of us and offer this: there is a big difference.
-I have seen very significant changes in hair when the switch to very good quality shampoo was made; not always, but often.
+I have seen significant changes in hair when the switch to very good quality shampoo was made, not miracles, but worth while changes.
 The same goes for conditioner.
-My current favorites are Purelogy, Alterna Caviar and Aveda.

 Whether your hair is becoming coarser and more wiry, or finer and limper, colouring your hair can also help, if your stylist uses quality colour and knows how to work with it.
 Colour can soften coarse grey hair, giving it more flexibility and shine, while fine hair can gain volume.
 But the very tools that can bring gifts can also bring garbage.
-Poor quality colour and poor application can make thing worse, rather than better.
+Poor quality colour and poor application can make things worse rather than better.
+Highlights can offer some low maintenance depth, vibrancy and shine and you can do as little or as many as you like.
+Good quality highlights don’t have to look dried out and bleachy.

 Some of us will notice that some of the haircuts we used to enjoy just don't do what they're supposed to anymore.
-The hair has changed and is now of a somewhat different type, and as we know, only certain hair cuts work on certain hair types.
-This can be frustrating, but it's much easier to switch to a haircut that works for what's sitting atop your lovely head right now than fighting it.
-And priorities change.
-Who wants to spend the morning in the bathroom with a blow dryer when you could be out walking Mr. Woofles?
+The hair has changed and is now of a somewhat different type and as we know, only certain hair cuts work on certain hair types.
+This can be frustrating but it's much easier to switch to a haircut that works for what's sitting atop your lovely head right now than fighting it.
+And priorities change, who wants to spend the morning in the bathroom with a blow dryer when you could be out walking Mr. Woofles?
 Quick, easy to do hairstyles require a very good quality haircut that perfectly suits your present hair type.
 It doesn't do you much good if you have a haircut that your stylist expects you to spend twenty minutes styling, if that's not the reality of your life.
+Overall, the quality of the haircut matters even more as we get older because as our hair changes it’s often finer and a little drier, making it harder to style, so a good haircut from someone who truly understands that type of hair will make a significant difference.

 "Once we accept our limitations, we go beyond them" Albert Einstein

-I've noticed that with some clients, anywhere well into middle age, the hair thins out a little.
-This can be unsettling, to say the least.
-In almost all cases though, all will be well.
-What seems to happen is the hair goes to a new “set point", then usually stays there, as if to say, “Okay, I'm good again, just had to do that, carry on.”
-But as always, it's an individual thing.
-By the time we get so ripe that a shark wouldn't give us more than a glance, some still have more hair than ten of the rest of us put together.
+I've noticed that with a lot of us, as we get into the 60’s and over stage the hair thins out a little.
+This can be unsettling to say the least.
+But all will be well, what seems to happen is the hair goes to a new set point, then stays there, as if to say, “Okay, I'm good again, here’s another version of me, carry on.”
+But as always, it's an individual thing, by the time we get so ripe that a shark wouldn't give us more than a glance, some still have more hair than ten of the rest of us put together.
 And it's quite possible they're doing it just to annoy those less fortunate.
-Well, bless them, if it isn't beady little eyes, it's a nose that could hide a squirrel, everybody's got something they'd like to trade in. (look for an upcoming newsletter on thinning hair and how to moderate it's annoying activities).
+Well, bless them, if it isn't beady little eyes, it's a nose that could hide a squirrel, everybody's got something they'd like to trade in.

 Hair will always fare better with better fare.
-Fresh, healthy food, mineral supplements, good quality oils; everything the rest of your sweet body loves to eat, your hair does too.
+Fresh, healthy food, good quality oils, everything the rest of your sweet body loves to eat, your hair does too.
 There are certain foods that are particularly good for hair, find out what those are for your unique body and go eat them.